Spicy Korean Cucumber Salad (Oi Muchim)

 Difficulty Easy

-A classic Korean side dish that’s quick and easy to make — Oi Muchim or Korean Cucumber Salad!
-Fresh and crunchy cucumbers quickly mixed with a vibrant, exciting dressing that’s salty, spicy, and sweet.
-Put this Korean banchan on the table in 15 minutes!
+A Korean side dish that’s quick and easy: Spicy Korean Cucumber Salad or Oi Muchim!
+Fresh and crunchy cucumbers are quickly mixed with a vibrant, exciting dressing.
+Salty, spicy, and sweet.
+So good and so easy!

 korean cucumber salad (oi muchim) with rice